Marc T. Treadwell: Federal judicial service

-On February 4, 2010, President Obama nominated Treadwell to serve on the United States District Court for the Middle District of Georgia, to fill the vacancy created by Judge Hugh Lawson, who assumed senior status at the end of 2008.
-On March 18, 2010, the United States Senate Committee on the Judiciary reported Treadwell's nomination to the full Senate.
-The full Senate confirmed Treadwell on June 21, 2010 by an 89–0 vote.
+On February 4, 2010, President Barack Obama nominated Treadwell to serve on the United States District Court for the Middle District of Georgia, to fill the vacancy created by Judge Hugh Lawson, who assumed senior status at the end of 2008.
+On March 18, 2010, the United States Senate Committee on the Judiciary reported Treadwell's nomination out of committee by a voice vote.
+The United States Senate confirmed Treadwell on June 21, 2010 by an 89–0 vote.
 He received his commission on June 22, 2010.
-He has served as Chief Judge since July 1, 2020.
+He served as Chief Judge from July 1, 2020 to May 31, 2024.